 How Zen Shiatsu Works

 Literally translated, shiatsu means “finger pressure.”
 Rooted in the traditions of Japanese and Chinese medicine, Zen shiatsu is closely related to acupuncture.
 The main distinction between Zen shiatsu and acupuncture is Zen shiatsu uses finger pressure, not needles.
 Zen shiatsu touch is given to specific points and channels in the body to facilitate the innate healing power of the whole human body.
-Chinese medicine includes: Asian bodywork therapy, acupuncture, and Chinese herbal therapy.
+Chinese medicine includes manual therapy (Asian bodywork and acupuncture) and Chinese herbal therapy.
 Zen shiatsu is a form of Asian bodywork therapy.

 Benefits of Zen Shiatsu